educc/summary-info/README.md

 ## Using MML to help writing
 Use this prompt:
 ```
-you are expert in programming and X, I want to create a summary for class semester about Y principles, write the summary of subjects to cover.
+you are expert in programming and X, I want to create a summary for class semester about Y, write the summary of subjects to cover.
 Write all in markdown code.
 ```